Yivgha/next-online-grocery/README.md

 ## About

-This is an example of React app created with Next.js and Strapi backend plust PostgreSQL database deployed on Render.com.
+This is an example of React app created with Next.js and Strapi backend plus PostgreSQL database deployed on Render.com.
 For styling i used TailwindCSS, some Shadcn components and Lucide icons.
 The main idea is to create realistic online grocery store with basic functionality:

 - See list of products by category or search.
 - Create user who can add products to cart, delete and make an order.